DouglasUrner/CSP/units/1/assignments/1.1-personal-innovations/index.md

+The first thing to do is to get your "filing system" organized.
+Set up folders for the class on the **U:** drive and on Google Drive.
+Create:
+* **U:\CSP\Unit 1**
+* And a similar folder on Google Drive.

-Start by making a copy of the
+Then make a copy of the
 [Activity Guide - Personal Innovations](https://docs.google.com/document/d/1UnhtzSXXEQSDsza2UbuA6LmWVM-e4FRd9qX4oEt9PF8/edit?usp=sharing).
 When you first open it, you will not be able to edit the document.
 Here's what to do:
 1. From the document **File** menu choose **Make a copy** (File > Make a copy)